Battle of Bryn Glas: Aftermath

 It was claimed by contemporary accounts that immediately after the battle, many English corpses were mutilated by Welsh women camp followers, in revenge for the punitive expeditions by Henry IV in the previous years, which had been marked by many acts of brutality and rape.
 Whether these mutilations took place remains open to debate, as some historians, including Philip Warner, suggest it was a story perpetrated by the English parliament to portray the Welsh as savages.
 The English dead lay unburied, and the stench caused the area to be avoided for months.

 The battle was one of the greatest Welsh victories against an English army in the open field.
 News of it brought many Welshmen who had hitherto been undecided to openly support Glyndŵr.
 On the English side, it resulted in some panicked appointments of officers and hasty reinforcements of garrisons all over Wales.

 Mortimer was captured in the battle.
 Henry (who was in financial difficulties) made no effort to ransom him.
 Mortimer subsequently renounced his allegiance to King Henry IV, put forward his nephew's claim to the throne of England, and married Glyndŵr's daughter Catrin.

 The battle is mentioned by William Shakespeare in Henry IV, Part 1:

 Archaeological survey

 The Welsh Battlefields Survey carried out by the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) said that it is not possible to identify the exact location of the battle from the available documentary and archaeological evidence.
 Archaeological work carried out in 2012 found no evidence of the battle on Bryn Glas.
 RCAHMW says that the battle site is likely to be near Bryn Glas and the two neighbouring hills.

-The contemporary site
+Contemporary site

-St St Mary's church at Pilleth stands on Bryn Glas and predates the battle.
+St Mary's church at Pilleth stands on Bryn Glas and predates the battle.
 In the grounds of the church is a spring-fed well.
 There is limited parking available at the church.

 A stand of Wellingtonia was planted to mark the site where the remains of those killed in the battle are said to have been buried.